 1.07 “PII” refers to data that can be used to identify or contact a person, including without limitation personally identifiable information provided by TestTakers.

-1.09 “Service” refers to the Criteria web-based employment testing and assessment subscription service (including those features formerly known as HireSelect®) as well as related customer service and technical support.
+1.09 “Service” refers to the Revelian web-based employment testing and assessment subscription service (including those features currently known as Criteria and formerly known as HireSelect®) as well as related customer service and technical support.

 1.10 “Term” is defined in Section 12.01 below.